zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/usergems.md

 ### UserGems Meeting Assistant

-UserGems Meeting Assistant is a separate feature of UG that syncs to the Google Calendar of SDRs and BDRs and syncs, captures and enriches the third party contact data present in their meetings and if they meet all necessary criteria, they are added as a contact in our SFDC instance.
+UserGems Meeting Assistant is a separate stand alone feature of UG that syncs to SDRs/BDRs Google Calendars and captures & enriches the third party contact data present in their meetings.
+If this contact data meets all necessary criteria, it is added as a contact in our SFDC instance.

-The necessary criteria that needs to be met for a contact to be created is the following:
+The necessary criteria that needs to be met for a contact to be created in SFDC is the following:

 - associated account/company exists in our SFDC environment;
 - associated account/company matches our set personna;
 - contact has a linkedin profile;